 The PI or designee will record all directly observed AEs and all AEs spontaneously reported by the patient.
 In addition, the patient will be asked about AEs at each visit following initiation of treatment.
 Signs and symptoms of pulmonary exacerbations collected as outcomes of the trial will not be reported as AEs.
+However if a patient experiences an exacerbation between the period of consent and randomisation this should be recorded and reported as an adverse event.
 All AEs should be recorded in the patient's notes and reported on the AE form within the CRF.
 The PI or designee must assess all AEs for seriousness, causality, severity.
 For any AEs assessed as possibly, probably or definitely related to the study drug the PI or designee must also assess expectedness.